Work while studying

-Student Jobs in Germany
+Student jobs in Germany

 How to earn money while studying, what you are legally allowed to do, and where to find the best-paying student positions.

-Last updated: March 2026
+Last updated: May 2026

 As a non-EU international student in Germany, you are allowed to work 140 full days or 280 half days per year without needing a separate work permit.
 This is one of the most generous student work allowances in Europe.